Thomson Cruises fleet

-Thomson Holidays operates its cruise line- Thomson Cruises, which provides cruises around Europe that are low-priced, with ships from Holland America Line and Louis Cruise Lines.
+Thomson Cruises is a Thomson-operated British cruise line, that offers low-price voyages around Europe with ships from Holland America Line and Louis Cruise Lines.

-- Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture audience, like other cruise lines of the 70s.
-Operations restarted in 1995 after Thomson Cruises chartered Sapphire- a small ship from Louis Cruise Lines.
+Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture audience, like other cruise lines of the 70s.
+Operations restarted in 1995 after Thomson Cruises chartered the tiny Sapphire ship from Louis Cruise Lines.
 Soon the company chartered other ships, among which Island Breeze owned by Premier Cruises, Topaz and Emerald.

 - In the 1990s Thomson Cruises began working as budget cruise operator and improved its product becoming more successful in cruise industry by improving amenities, ships and service and introducing a wider range of itineraries.

 With a large selection of destinations and itineraries, Thomson Cruises may show you the whole world.
-With a variety of choices from UK cruises with departures from Southampton, Newcastle and Harwich; cruise and fly holidays from a large number of airports (available departures from over twenty UK airports), Thomson Cruises sail in the Red Sea and Canary Islands during winter, the Mediterranean in summer.
-There are about a hundred different destinations to explore aboard Thomson five ships- Thomson Celebration, Thomson Spirit, Thomson Majesty, Thomson Dream and Island Escape.
+With a variety of UK cruises with departures from Southampton, Newcastle and Harwich; cruise and fly holidays from a large number of airports (available departures from over twenty UK airports), Thomson Cruises sail in the Red Sea and Canary Islands during winter, the Mediterranean in summer.
+There are about a hundred different destinations to explore aboard Thomson ships.